ivans-innovation-lab/my-company-documentation/chapter3/monolithic-delivery-pattern.md

 * Dependencies - will download all maven dependencies and save them in the cache for latter
 * Test - will run `mvn test`
 * Deployment  - will run `mvn deploy`  to upload artifacts on maven repository \(only on master branch\)
-* Deployment  - will run `mvn docker:build` to build and push docker image to public docker hub \(only on master branch\)
+* Deployment  - will run mvn cf:push to deploy application on PCF 'stage' environment \(only on master branch\)

-TODO adopt 'production' branch
+* Deployment  - will run mvn cf:push to deploy application on PCF 'production' environment \(only on production branch\)